Teaching

 - Evaluations from Fall 2013 (lectures in Micro C at Copenhagen University).

-- Teaching award 1: In 2020, I received the CERGE-EI Teaching Award for the course Micro 3 – Information Economics.
+- Teaching awards 1&2: In 2020, I received the CERGE-EI Teaching Award for the course Micro 3 – Information Economics.
+In 2025, I received the annual Jan Švejnar and Katherine Terrell Teaching Prize at CERGE-EI for the same course.

 - Teaching award 3: In 2013, I received the annual Award of the Department of Economics for Excellent Teaching at Copenhagen University for my lectures in Micro C. Click here to see the diploma.